 We are currently in the process of designing and procuring our second-generation satellite constellation, which we expect will extend the life of our network until approximately 2025.
-We believe that our second-generation satellites will improve our ability to support new applications and services, including higherspeed data rates and internet access, video and audio broadcasting, remote file transfer and virtual private networking.
+On October 5, 2006, we entered into an Authorization to Proceed with Alcatel Alenia Space France pursuant to which we authorized Alcatel to engage in preparation for the construction of our second-generation satellite constellation and agreed to enter into negotiations with Alcatel for it to construct 48 low earth orbit satellites.
+See "Prospectus Summary-Recent Developments."
+We believe that our second-generation satellites will improve our ability to support new applications and services, including higher-speed data rates and internet access, video and audio broadcasting, remote file transfer and virtual private networking.
 We expect these services to be available on a broad range of new customer devices that will be significantly smaller in size, lighter in weight and less expensive than existing mobile satellite services equipment.
 We believe this expanded service portfolio and advanced equipment offering will significantly expand the target market for our services.